NVM Express: Operating system support

-Microsoft added native support for NVMe to Windows 8.1 and Windows Server 2012 R2.
-Native drivers for Windows 7 and Windows Server 2008 R2 have been added in updates.
+Microsoft added built-in support for NVMe to Windows 8.1 and Windows Server 2012 R2, but it is implemented via a NVMe-to-SCSI translation layer.
+NVMe drivers for Windows 7 and Windows Server 2008 R2 have been added in updates.
 Many vendors have released their own Windows drivers for their devices as well.
 There are also manually customized installer files available to install a specific vendor's driver to any NVMe card, such as using a Samsung NVMe driver with a non-Samsung NVMe device, which may be needed for additional features, performance, and stability.

 Support for NVMe HMB was added in Windows 10 Anniversary Update (Version 1607) in 2016.
 In Microsoft Windows from Windows 10 1607 to Windows 11 23H2, the maximum HMB size is 64 MB.
 Windows 11 24H2 updates the maximum HMB size to 1/64 of system RAM.